codi-ng/codi-ng/README.md

 - 👋 Hi, I’m @swampPr
 - 👀 I’m interested in Backend web development (JavaScript(Node & Express) and Go)
 - 🌱 I’m currently learning ...
-JavaScript & Node.js
+Node.js
 - 💞️ I’m looking to collaborate on... (not available to collab rn)
 - 📫 How to reach me..
 Discord -> j.juanitoo